-ASK THE ANIMALS: What Shelter Dogs Have Taught Me About Life, Love and Faith
+ASK THE ANIMALS: What Shelter Dogs Have Taught Me About Life, Love, and Trust

-The title comes from the verse in the Book of Job that begins: "Ask the animals, and they will teach you."
-Some of the greatest spiritual lessons of my life I have learned from working with the shelter dogs.
-Among them: Live in the present; always be curious and eager to learn; trust and love even after being hurt; rejoice in life's ordinary gifts; don't worry about appearances.
+Questions of faith run through the narrative.
+The book's title comes from the verse in the Book of Job that begins: “Ask the animals, and they will teach you,” and its central theme is how I have learned some of my greatest life lessons from the shelter dogs, among them: Live in the present; always be curious and eager to learn; trust and love even after being hurt; rejoice in life’s ordinary gifts; don’t worry about appearances; and take every opportunity to play.

-As to larger issues of faith, my book searches for answers to such questions as: What is the significance of our fleeting lives, human and animal?
+Ask the Animals also tackles larger issues of faith from the point of view of an earnest seeker who has rejected the dogma of her Catholic upbringing but who is searching for answers to such questions as: What is the significance of our fleeting lives, human and animal?
 Can our fervent prayers change anything?
-Is there an afterlife, eternity, a blissful realm over the fabled “Rainbow Bridge”?
+Is the suffering of innocent creatures in this world rewarded in another realm of existence in which ultimate justice prevails?
 Most pressingly, when you can’t make everything better or save every one, how do you achieve acceptance?

-These are the questions I ask the animals in my book, in my blog, aheartforshelterdogs.com, and in my ongoing shelter work.
-And the examples of my dog friends have taught me how to find peace and joy amid the questions.
+These are the issues I explore in my book, in my blog, aheartforshelterdogs.com, and in my ongoing shelter work.
+And the examples of my dog friends have taught me how to find peace and joy while living into the questions.

 This wasn’t what I had planned for Valentine’s Day – driving a car full of animals to a town in northeastern Tennessee, dropping them off at a shelter there and coming back again, at least a six hour round trip.
 But when I was asked to do this emergency transport by Lee, the director of animal care at the shelter where I volunteer, I couldn’t say no, because a dog’s life was at stake.
 I was to meet up with a rescue group that collects animals from southern shelters like ours and drives them up north, to facilities that, because of strictly enforced local spay/neuter laws, don’t have enough adoptable pets to meet public demand.